Black Hills of South Dakota

 Join our Black Hills of South Dakota guided mountain bike trip!
 You'll love the fun singletrack mountain biking and lots of swimming opportunities.

-Today we head back east through the Deerfield drainage.
-The trail will seem familiar, and you will be able to take in the views that you missed on the way out.
-In the afternoon our ride takes us through a dense ponderosa forest on a combination of old doubletrack and technical singletrack.
-Much of the trail is swooping and smooth, with intermittent pitches of steep rocky sections.
+Today we head toward the high point of the trip-- 6,100 ft.
+Once over Slate Prairie, we will ride down to the Mickelson Trail and into Mystic for lunch.
+In the afternoon our ride takes us through a dense Ponderosa forest on a combination of old doubletrack and technical singletrack.
+Much of the trail is swooping and smooth with intermittent pitches of steep rocky sections.
 The Black Hills were created by an uplift of metamorphic and igneous rock.
 Initially, these underlying rocks were covered by marine sediments, primarily limestone, some 65 million years ago.
 Since then, erosion has taken away the central part of the limestone forming an elliptical donut.
 This donut has granite, slate and schist of igneous origin in the center and marine limestone all around it.
 Evidence of this history is exposed in the sheer schist walls surrounding Slate Creek, where we’ll camp for the night.
 Before dinner, you may opt for a quick splash in Slate Creek or a hike up through the metamorphic rock formation to visit the old mines.
-TOTAL MILEAGE: 14 miles, longer options available
+TOTAL MILEAGE: 18 miles

 Itineraries are subject to change due to weather, road conditions, rider safety, and other factors which may affect the logistics of the adventure.